 Foundations of Catholic Education

-Dr Lee-Anne Perry, Executive Director, Queensland Catholic Education Commission
+Dr Lee-Anne Perry AM, Executive Director, Queensland Catholic Education Commission

 About Catholic Education in Queensland

 There are 309 Catholic schools in Queensland educating more than 150,000 students or one in five Queensland school students.

 Our Catholic schools provide a faith-based education focused on educating young Queenslanders to be well-informed, highly skilled and constructive members of the community.

 Catholic schools value diversity and are welcoming and inclusive communities where families from a wide range of social, economic and religious backgrounds come together.

 To find out more about Catholic education in Queensland visit the Queensland Catholic Education Commission website here.